HarshadRanganathan/helm-aws-fluent-bit/README.md

 3. Update the trust relationship of the IAM role `aws-fluent-bit-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.

-This trust relationship allows pods with serviceaccount `cert-manager` in `cert-manager` namespace to assume the role.
+This trust relationship allows pods with serviceaccount `aws-fluent-bit` in `fluent-bit` namespace to assume the role.

 ```json
 {